A 5-hour workshop taught by Serge Herzog, Ph.D.

 The target audience is educational researchers who are familiar with logistic regression, and wish to use it to develop prediction models to estimate student dropout risk or other student or educational outcomes that are categorical in nature.
 This is an applied course, so no advanced math skills are required beyond an understanding of logistic regression and its associated statistical output and model fit indicators (which will be explained in the workshop).

-Attendees should be proficient in the basic use of and have access to IBM-SPSS software in order to participate in hands-on exercises to develop a prediction model with furnished data and syntax files.
+Attendees should be proficient in the basic use of and have access to at least version 20 of IBM-SPSS, with the regression module, in order to participate in hands-on exercises to develop a prediction model with furnished data and syntax files.
+You may access a 14-day free trial of SPSS here.

 - Introduce the power of predictive analytics (including examples of forecasting data used in improving student success and college operations).